sasdallas/reduceOS/README.md

 The assembly code shouldn't look that messy.
 If it is, start a pull request/contact me and I will update it.

 # What's the current stage?
-Adding memory mapping and adding multitasking
+Improving physical memory handling, adding virtual memory handling (or paging handling)

 # Compiling
 ### Again, even though we were having trouble with Linux builds before, Windows builds are NOT supported.
 Use WSL, mingw-32, or MSys to build.